 Shoulder impingement syndrome develops when the shoulder tendons get intermittently trapped and squashed underneath one of the shoulder bones, the acromion.

-This impingement damages the soft tissues and can lead to pain, inflammation and reduced movement of the arm, particularly with activities when the arm is above the head.
+This impingement damages the soft tissues around the shoulder and can lead to pain, inflammation and reduced movement of the arm, particularly with activities when the arm is above the head.

 Sitting between the subacromial space and the rotator cuff tendons is the subacromial bursa, a small fluid filled sac that protects the tendons and prevents friction against the bone.

 Shoulder impingement syndrome refers to a number of problems that can develop in this area, the common characteristic being that the subacromial space narrows more than usual leading to pinching or friction on the soft tissues.

 Shoulder impingement syndrome commonly affects people who engage in activities requiring repetitive overhead arm movements or heavy lifting such as swimming, throwing, weightlifting and racket sports, or occupations such as building, decorating and electrical work.
 It is also often associated with aging.

 The common causes of subacromial impingement fall into two categories: